 - STRS Target Choice 2055

 What information is available to help me decide which investment options are best for me?

-STRS Ohio has contracted with Nationwide Retirement Solutions (NRS) in administering the defined contribution aspects of the STRS Ohio retirement plan options.
-NRS retirement specialists can discuss your investment choices with you by phone.
-Just call toll-free 866‑332‑3342, Monday–Friday, 8 a.m.–11 p.m. and Saturday, 9 a.m.–6 p.m. to talk with an NRS representative.
+Nationwide Retirement Solutions (NRS) administers the defined contribution aspects of the STRS Ohio retirement plan options.
+NRS retirement specialists can discuss your investment choices with you by phone toll-free at 866‑332‑3342, Monday–Friday, 8 a.m.–11 p.m. and Saturday, 9 a.m.–6 p.m.
 Additional investment information from NRS can also be accessed online.
 You may also want to consult with a financial planner or adviser concerning your retirement planning needs.

 Are there fees for the STRS Ohio Defined Contribution and Combined Plans, and how are they charged?

 Yes.
 Members who participate in the Defined Contribution or Combined Plan are charged asset management fees.
-The Investments Option Guide lists the fee for each investment option.
+The Investments Options Guide lists the fee for each investment option.